 In anticipation for leggings season (yay!)
-Emeraldology’s staff and contributing writers scoured the eco-friendly leggings market to see which brands use the most eco-friendly materials.
+Emeraldology’s staff and contributing writers scoured the sustainable leggings market to see which brands use the most eco-friendly materials.
 We hope this article helps you find a pair of leggings (or two) that bring comfort to your mind, body and soul!

 Nothing beats a good pair of leggings.
-Well, actually, nothing beats a good pair of sustainable leggings.
+Actually, nothing beats a good pair of sustainable leggings.
 Synthetic materials like polyester, nylon and acrylic are incredibly harsh on the environment, contributing to fossil fuel extraction and leaving microplastics behind.
 Even non-organic cotton has a significant environmental impact because of the water, land and chemicals it requires to grow.

 So we are putting the spotlight on brands that use eco-friendly materials to make sustainable leggings.
 Feel free to comment with your favorite brand!